richardanaya/ImageStorage.js/README.md

 ImageStorage.js
 ===

-ImageStorage.js is a simple library for using PNG images as string key value pair data holders
+ImageStorage.js is a simple library for using PNG images as string key value pair data holders.
+MIT LICENSE

 Example Usage:
 ----